federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V2.md

 ##### BC_UPDATE_PRETRANSLATE

 This custom transformer is the first stage of daily extraction of new or updated data from the BC Data API, and inserting to the CSW.
 It also identifies obsolete records for removal from the CSW.
-It is intended to run as a component of the 'BC_Update' workspace.
+It is intended to run as a component of the 'BC_UPDATE' workspace.

 This transformer performs the following tasks: